 Habitual drug users have found many ways of passing urine tests.
 The most obvious is to stop using drugs a week before the test.
 For example,

 With drugs leaving the system so fast, Congress passed the Fast Act 2015 to allow the DOT to start using hair follicle testing for greater accuracy.
 Hair testing allows a more complete drug analysis and can detect drugs used over a 90-day period.
 Congress passed the actin 2015, however, the DOT is still clinging to outdated and inaccurate methods.

 According to a peer-to-peer survey conducted by the Journal of Transportation Management, an estimated 275,000 truck drivers would fail the precise test.
 Is this the reason the DOT is dragging its feet?

-The highly sought team of attorneys at Randall Page, P.C. have the skills and experience to successfully see you and your family get the compensation you deserve.
+The highly sought team of attorneys at Randall, Page & Bruch, P.C. have the skills and experience to successfully see you and your family get the compensation you deserve.
 When a neglectful and careless truck driver injures you or someone you love, call our Virginia truck accident attorneys today.
 You can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.